If you’d like to get started using Gammapy, you’ve come to the right place!

 $ python -c 'import gammapy'

-To check if the Gammapy command line tools have been installed and are available on your PATH, use this command:
+To check if the Gammapy command line tool has been installed and are available on your PATH, use this command:

 The Gammapy tutorials use some example datasets that are stored in the